 - Filing and monitoring of opposition and appeal proceedings

 - Proposal and management of pre-litigation procedures

-- lawsuits for infringement, unfair competition and others, in partnership with specialised lawyers
+- Lawsuits for infringement, unfair competition and others, in partnership with lawyers specialized in this field.

 Adding value to your rights:

 - Competitive intelligence or others

 - Negotiation and drafting of contracts (transfer, licence, coexistence agreement and others)

 - Promoting awareness in intellectual property (workshops, webinars…)